SECRET-GUEST/tiny-scripts/Music/PIANO/README.md

 # Requirements :

+You will need some dependencies to run this script, then open your cmd then :

 ## keyboard

-python -m pip install keyboard
+`python -m pip install keyboard`